scherermichael/dotfiles/README.md

 All files that you want to copy to the local system are located under the `files` directory.
 It will be mapped to the user's home directory when copying the files.

-### init
+### scripts

-The `init` directory contains scripts for installing software and other setup tasks.
+The `scripts` directory contains scripts for installing software and other setup tasks.
 A script must end with the suffix `.sh` and its executable flag must be set.

 The scripts run **before** the `files` directory will be copied.